Full-Time RV: Choosing a Domicile

 Legal Challenges to the New South Dakota Voting Laws

-So far (January 2024), no one has come forward to challenge the current South Dakota voting requirement law.
+So far, no one has come forward to challenge the current South Dakota voting requirement law.
 However, challenges are currently being made to similar durational residency requirements in other states.
 See Washington State Alliance for Retired Americans v.
 Hobbs, Case No. 3:23-cv-06014, U.S. District Court, Western District of Washington; North Carolina State Alliance for Retired Americans v.
 Hirsh, Case No. 1:23-cv-837, U.S. District Court, Middle District of North Carolina.
 The complaints in these cases state:

 1. The Voting Rights Act (“VRA”) prohibits states from preventing otherwise eligible voters from voting for president and vice president based on how long they have resided in the state before election day.
 And the United States Constitution prohibits such requirements in all elections.